3DOM-FBK/deep-image-matching/README.md

 For all the usage instructions, refer to the documenation at [https://3dom-fbk.github.io/deep-image-matching/](https://3dom-fbk.github.io/deep-image-matching/getting_started) or check the example notebooks.

-To run the GUI by using the following command:
+To run the GUI, you can use the following command:

 ```bash
 python main.py --gui